moding-il/bizdoc.core/README.md

 ## Architecture

-BizDoc can be broken into two major parts: backend server objects, controllers and configuration; and user interface, built as Angular components.
+BizDoc can be broken into two major parts: backend server objects, controllers and configuration; and front-end user interface, built as Angular components.
 Commonly, a front-end *component* has a backing server *object*.
-For example, BizDoc object such as a *form*, has a class that manages its lifetime events, wich inherits from an underlaying base class.
-Core communication between the front-end and the backend is provided by BizDoc infrasructure.
+For example, BizDoc object such as a *form*, will have a class that manages it's lifetime events.
+Core communication between the front-end and the backend is done through BizDoc infrasructure.

 BizDoc objects can be one of:

-* Form,
+* Form
-* Type,
+* Type
-* Report,
+* Report
-* Widget,
+* Widget
-* Utility,
+* Utility
-* Action,
+* Action
-* Cube,
+* Cube
 * Rule.

+BizDoc also facilitates unmanaged objects, which does'nt have a backend class.
+Including:

+* Currencies
+* Folders - Set columns.
+* States - Document statuses.
+* Roles - Declare a role per _type_, add *patterns* and *groups*, and assign positions

-BizDoc also manages other types of elements, which does'nt have backend class, such as *states* and *roles*.
-Control these settings by editing the relevent section in the *configuration file*.
+Control these settings by editing the relevent section in the configuration file.

 BizDoc registers objects in _bizdoc.json_ configuration file.
 Upon run, if objects classes are found in your project they are added to the configuration file.
 You may instruct BizDoc to register an object with specific settings by annotating the class with the respective attribute, as explained below.